-- 1. Identifying the location and distribution of Phytophthora spp., especially P. cinnamomi, is necessary, so TACF knows where it can and should not plant chestnut seedlings now and in the future.
-In addition, isolates of Phytophthora spp. recovered from diseased chestnut trees and infested soils will be maintained in a permanent collection at Clemson University, so that we can use them in future research projects-e.g., see Goal 4 below.
-This information is essential to breed chestnuts with resistance to all species of Phytophthora capable of causing Phytophthora root rot. - 2.
-By identifying the most effective, commercially available fungicides for managing Phytophthora root rot on chestnut seedlings, we can work to get these products registered, so they can be legally applied to chestnuts seedlings and trees.
-We conducted one trial of this experiment in 2019 and now need to repeat it to validate results.
-We tried to repeat the experiment in 2020, but COVID restrictions hampered our efforts. - 3.
-We have been collaborating with colleagues at the Pennsylvania State University (Tatyana Zhebentyayeva) and the University of Kentucky (Bert Abbott and Dana Nelson) to identify the genes involved in resistance to P. cinnamomi.
-By identifying when zoospores infect roots and establish a pathogenic relationship with chestnut seedlings, we can pinpoint when roots of both American and Chinese chestnut seedlings need to be harvested for RNA sequencing-so our colleagues can identify which genes are involved in the resistance processes in Castanea spp. - 4.
+- Identifying the location and distribution of Phytophthora spp., especially P. cinnamomi, is necessary, so TACF knows where it can and should not plant chestnut seedlings now and in the future.
+In addition, isolates of Phytophthora spp. recovered from diseased chestnut trees and infested soils will be maintained in a permanent collection at Clemson University, so that we can use them in future research projects-e.g., see Goal 3 below.
+This information is essential to breed chestnuts with resistance to all species of Phytophthoracapable of causing Phytophthora root rot. - 2.
+We have been collaborating with colleagues at the Pennsylvania State University (Tatyana Zhebentyayeva), the University of Kentucky (Bert Abbott and Dana Nelson), and TACF (Jared Westbrook) to identify the genes involved in resistance to P. cinnamomi.
+In 2021, we identified when zoospores infected roots and established a pathogenic relationship with chestnut seedlings.
+Therefore, we were able to conduct the RNA sequencing experiment in Spring 2022.
+Inoculated roots currently are being sequenced, so our colleagues then can identify which genes are involved in the resistance processes in Castanea spp.
+In addition, we isolated from inoculated roots to identify when roots became infected, and fixed root segments are waiting to be examined microscopically to visualize the infection process at the various time points. - 3.
 By staying actively involved in the annual TACF effort to screen hybrid chestnut seedlings for resistance to P. cinnamomi, we can maintain continuity and consistency in this effort, which our lab initiated in cooperation with Dr. Joe James in 2004.
 Next year, 2022 will be the 19th year of this resistance screening effort.